lisajamhoury/simple-peer-server/README.md

 ## Options

-Simple-peer-server takes three arguments: a server, an option to debug, and an option to add options for simple-peer (including STUN/TURN servers.
+Simple-peer-server takes three arguments: a server, an option to debug, and an option to add simple-peer options (including STUN/TURN servers).

 You must provide a server.
 The other parameters are optional.